fabiomattei/uddocs/_docs/logics.md

 The script is divided in two sections: GET and POST.
 The part of the script that refers to the request made to the server is executed.

-The contents of the two sections are the same
+The contents of the two sections have the same structure.

 ### Request

-In this section we describe the parameters expected by this script and the validation bounds they need to respect.
+We use this section in order to list all parameters expected by this script and to express the validation bounds they need to respect.
 Check out the <a href="{{site.baseurl}}/docs/validation">Validation</a> page in order to have a better description.

 ### Transactions